 (1) [Presentation] The international application shall be presented to the International Bureau by the Office of origin.

-(2) [Form and Signature] (a) The international application shall be presented on the official form in one copy.
+(2) [Form and Signature] (a) The international application shall be presented on the official form.

 (b) The international application shall be signed by the Office of origin and, where the Office of origin so requires, also by the applicant.
 Where the Office of origin does not require the applicant to sign the international application but allows that the applicant also sign it, the applicant may do so.